Statement by claimant (SBC) - Medicare Compensation Recovery 011-15030060

 If the SBC is incomplete:

-• the claimant will be granted an additional 28 days from the date on the letter to return the completed statement
+- the injured person/claimant will be granted an additional 28 days from the date on the letter to return the completed statement

-For valid AP claims the extension to the due date applied by the issuing of the Z2805 letter results in an extension applying to the S33D date.
+For valid AP claims the extension to the due date applied by the issuing of the Z2805 letter may result in an extension applying to the S33D date.

 All services will be considered as relating and an all services included notice will be issued if: